PlayboyPrime/ModalMod/Explanations.md

 ephemeral: ```true or false``` If true, only the Modal author can see the reply.

 message: This string will be sent as a reply to the submit interaction.
-Leave blank if you want no reply.
+Leave this empty if you want no reply.

 ## sendMessage